 Parco Dune Natural Reserve

-We begin today with a short drive toward the coast, our destination is a natural dune reserve that we explore on foot.
-Our guide leads us on a walk along an ancient Roman road surrounded by olive trees, some of which are thousands of years old!
+We begin today with a short drive for a walk at a natural dune reserve.
+Our guide leads us on foot along an ancient Roman road surrounded by olive trees, some of which are thousands of years old!
 Along our route, we stop at a masseria, where local farmers tell us how they produce a traditional style of cheese using a 500-year-old recipe.

-After lunch, we visit a nearby wetland, and meet fishermen who work in the area.
-We enjoy the beach, perhaps taking a walk or relaxing in the sun, before our return to Ostuni for dinner and leisure time this evening.
+After lunch, we visit a nearby wetland and may enjoy a walk along the beach before returning to Ostuni for dinner and leisure time this evening.

-In the afternoon, we head deeper into the beautiful Itria Valley to Alberobello, a UNESCO World Heritage Site known for its trulli.
-A trullo house is a dry, stone dwelling with a conical roof — a style of architecture completely unique to towns in this valley, with some structures dating back to the 14th century.
+Next, we head deeper into the beautiful Itria Valley to Alberobello, a UNESCO World Heritage Site known for its trulli.
+A trullo house is a dry stone dwelling with a conical roof - a style of architecture completely unique to towns in this valley, with some structures dating back to the 14th century.
+We explore the old districts of Rione Monti and Rione Aja Piccola, with over 1,600 trulli, and are invited into one of these buildings to learn more about this ancient construction technique.

-Upon arrival in Alberobello, we stop to visit a family-owned winery, where we learn about the local viticulture and wine production of this region.
-Of course, as we continue our adventure in Puglian gastronomy, we will have the opportunity to taste a selection of their wines.
+Later today, we visit a family-owned winery to learn about the local viticulture and wine production of this region.
+Of course, we have the opportunity to taste a selection of their wines!

-We have the afternoon free to explore independently before returning to Alberobello.
-This evening, we gather for a farewell dinner and celebrate our successful journey!
+We have the afternoon free to explore independently before returning to Alberobello, where we gather for a farewell dinner to celebrate our successful journey!

 Today we say arrivederci to Puglia!
 A group transfer to Bari Airport will be provided after breakfast.